Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 Japan Fall Foliage Forecast 2025/2026Japan autumn colors forecast 2025/2026

-In popular cities like Tokyo, Kyoto, and Osaka, the peak fall colors come around early December(around December 3 last year in 2024)
+In popular cities like Tokyo, Kyoto, and Osaka, the peak fall colors come around Late November to early December.

 Don't worry if you come too early, you can still catch the stunning scenery in the mountains.
 Hakone and Lake Kawaguchi near Mt.
 Fuji glow with colors from mid to late November.

-Even in late October, you can travel to places like Nikko or Hokkaido, where the leaves turn sooner.
+Even in late October, you can visit places like Nikko (close to Tokyo) or the Japanese Alps, where the leaves reach their peak around that time.

 We'll plan your route based on your travel dates, so you're always in the right place at the right time.